Dr. Shoshanah Trachtenberg Frackman Essay Competition

 Our annual essay contest is named in memory of Dr. Shoshanah Trachtenberg Frackman, an Alumna of the Albert Einstein College of Medicine, Class of 1983.
 Following her untimely death in 1990, her family endowed a fund in her honor to support the study of biomedical ethics in the aim of furthering her ideals.
 Undergraduate students currently enrolled in any U.S. or Canadian college or university are eligible to submit an essay based on this year’s theme.
 Three essays will be selected and may be published on our website and social media platforms with monetary awards of $1,000 (first place), $750 (second place), and $250 (third place).

-For our 2025-2026 essay competition, we invite students to submit an essay exploring an issue or examining a question related to the topic of conscientious objection.
-Is conscientious objection ethically justifiable if/when it conflicts with legal or professional obligations?
-Essay must explore and discuss the ethical, legal, and societal implications of allowing individuals to refuse duties based on moral or spiritual beliefs and consider how society should balance personal conscience with the common good.
-Students should use ethical theories and examples to support their arguments and counterarguments.
+For our 2025-2026 essay competition, we invited students to submit an essay exploring an issue or examining a question related to the topic of conscientious objection and whether it is ethically justifiable when it conflicts with legal or professional obligations.

 Essay Guidelines: